realmocaccino/jauntyslider/README.md

 **[default: normal]**

-Define the speed of the transitions.
+Defines the speed of the transitions.

 ### Loop